rozza368/immersion-tracker/README.md

 # TODO
 - Add ability to edit season/episode count
+- Display total time watched for each season as well as a grand total
 - Remember currently highlighted selection between sessions
 - Redesign UI for better usability and readability